 - Adding to positions

-- Once a trade was taken, the original turtles would pile up three more positions on top on the first one, by adding an additional trade every time the market moved in their favor 50% of the ATR.
+- Once a trade was taken, the original turtles would pile up three more positions on top on the first one, by adding an additional trade every time the market moved in their favor 50% of the ATR of the last 30 days.
 This group of parameters allows you to disable or customise this behavior.

 - Stop-loss Settings

-- The initial stop-loss for all trades is, by default, two times the Average True Range.
+- The initial stop-loss for all trades is, by default, two times the Average True Range of the last 30 days.
 You can set your own stop-loss using this group of parameters.

 - Money Management